soapia/kwk-level-2-jquery-ajax-mini-project-teacher-l2/README.md

 ## Introduction

-For this mini-project, we will be using the Giphy API to query GIFs that match keywords and dynamically adding them to the DOM! [example][This link is an example of what your App will look like when complete.]
+For this mini-project, we will be using the Giphy API to query GIFs that match keywords and dynamically adding them to the DOM!
+[This link is an example of what your App will look like when complete.][example]

 ## Register Your App